evilpaper/donsol_brawl/README.md

-# donsol_brawl
+Donsol Brawl

-A donsol card game for the browser.
+A donsol card game implementation for the browser.
+Donsol is was originally created by John Eternal.